cwrc/CWRC-Writer-Dev-Docs/README.md

 #### XML Validation

-The default XML Validator is supplied by CWRC.
+The default XML validator is a public server supplied by CWRC.
 The call to it is in the default delegator: [cwrc-git-delegator (NPM)](https://www.npmjs.com/package/cwrc-git-delegator).
-If you are implementing your own delegator, you'll probably want to use the same call to the CWRC Validator.
+If you are implementing your own delegator, you'll probably want to use the same call to the CWRC validation server.

 #### Document Storage